dahlia/seonbi/README.md

  -  A hyphen or an equality symbol wrapped by inequality symbols (`<->`, `<=>`) into bi-directional arrows (`↔`, `⇔`)

-Since its transformations work in HTML-level, it also plays well with web markup languages like CommonMark, Markdown, and Textile.
+Each transformations can be partially turned on and off, and some transformations have many options.

+All transformations work with both plain texts and rich text tree.
 In a similar way to SmartyPants, it does not modify characters within several sensitive HTML elements like `<pre>`/`<code>`/`<script>`/`<kbd>`.
+Chinese/Japanese stops or hanzi/kanji characters inside elements with `lang="zh"`/`lang="ja"`[^1] are never transformed.

+[^1]: Technically, only Korean contents and language-unspecified elements
+      are transformed.
+Elements having `lang` attribute with language tags referring to any Korean language are treated as Korean contents, e.g., `ko`, `ko-Hang`, `kor-KP`, `kor-Kore`.

 [releases]: https://github.com/dahlia/seonbi/releases
 [releases-badge]: https://img.shields.io/github/v/release/dahlia/seonbi